pyDataVis/pyDataVis.github.io/README.md

 sudo dpkg -i pyDataVis.deb
 ```

-### Installation from Windows package
+### Installation with Windows installer
-This package archive can be found on the [website](https://pyDataVis.github.io) of pyDataVis, in [Downloads page](https://pydatavis.github.io/Downloads.html).
+This installer can be found on the [website](https://pyDataVis.github.io) of pyDataVis, in [Downloads page](https://pydatavis.github.io/Downloads.html).
-To install, copy the .zip file to the location where you want store the program.
-Then extract all files from the archive.
-To launch the application, in the folder pyDataVis, execute the file *pyDataVis.exe*.

-To remove the application you only have to delete the pyDataVis folder.

 ### Installation from the Python Package Index
 Open a Terminal and run: